 In short, audience interest and territorial licensing determine why the Netflix library varies depending from region to region.

-Netflix is trying hard to secure global availability of all the content on Netflix so that geographic restrictions go away.
+Netflix is trying hard to secure international availability of all the content on Netflix so that geographic restrictions go away.
 But that will take some time.
 So, at least for now, different countries will have access to different Netflix libraries.

 How to Watch Netflix From a Different Country

 The good news is that it’s actually pretty easy to watch the Netflix library from a different country.
 Our ultimate guide to Netflix notes that you can access any country’s library by using virtual private networks (VPNs).
 There’s also another technology called DNS tunneling or Smart DNS.
 Both routes serve the same end purpose: they make Netflix think your device is in a different region to the one you are actually in.

 These methods have some limitations though.
 For instance, you won’t be able to use a Chromecast to relay Netflix from your phone to your TV.
 The speed of buffering and streaming might also be adversely affected by these methods.
 However, on the flip side, you’ll have a larger video library than ever before.

 Changing Your Country by Using Netflix With a VPN

 We have previously made the case for using VPNs instead of proxy DNS.
 But the biggest point in favor of VPNs is how easy it is to get started.